alvoskov/SmokeRand/README.md

 Extra tests:

-1. 64-bit birthday paradox test (very slow)
+1. 64-bit birthday paradox test.
+Requires 8GiB of RAM and about 30 minutes.
+   Allows to detect perfectly uniform 64-bit generators with 64-bit state such as SplitMix, 64-bit LCGs with full 64-bit outputs, some modifications of PCG.
-2. 2d Ising model test (very slow)
+2. 2d Ising model test: modifications with Wolff and Metropolis algorithms.
+   Rather slow and not very sensitive, but resemble real Monte-Carlo computations.
-3. Long runs of chi2 test / monobit freq test
+3. Long runs of frequency test for 1-bit, 8-bit, 16-bit and 32-bit chunks.
+   This is an adaptive test that will show intermediate results.
+This is an adaptive test that will show intermediate results.
+The first results for 32-bit chunks will appear only after analysis of 256 GiB of input data.

 # Implemented algorithms